This article may contain affiliate links. See our disclosure link for more information.

 Heat the curd over low heat, stirring constantly until it looks smooth and thickens up.

 Keep stirring until the lemon curd reaches 170F/76C.
 Turn up the heat a bit if needed.

 To test whether your lemon curd is ready, dip a wooden spoon in the curd, then turn it over.
 Does the curd coat the back of the spoon?
 If so, run your finger over the spoon (be careful, it’s hot).
 If you can clearly see where you ran your finger over the back of the spoon, it’s ready (see below).

 Take the lemon curd off the heat, add the lemon zest, and stir.

 Let the lemon curd cool for a bit, then pour into a sterilized jar or a bowl.
 Cover with a lid or plastic wrap.

-Lemon curd will last about 1 week in the fridge or 2 months in the freezer (store in an airtight container or plastic freezer bag).
+Lemon curd will last about 1 week in the fridge or several months in the freezer (store in an airtight container or plastic freezer bag).